TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-reservationmanagement-unabletopurchase.md

 # reserved instance- unable to purchase

 ### **Purchase a Reserved Instance**

-Please access [Reservations](https://portal.azure.com/#create/Microsoft.Reservations) in order to purchase a Reservation.
+* Please access [Reservations](https://portal.azure.com/#create/Microsoft.Reservations) in order to purchase a Reservation.
 Purchases of RI are only supported under **Pay-As-You-Go** (3P) and **Enterprise Agreement** (17P) offer types.<br>
-**Note**: You must be in the role **Owner** on the subscription to buy a Reserved Instance.
+* **Note**: You must be in the role **Owner** on the subscription to buy a Reserved Instance.
 For purchasing reservations in an enterprise enrollment, the enterprise administrator must enable reservation purchases in the EA portal, by default the setting is enabled for all enrollments.<br>
-Before purchasing, please check if the RI is supported for the region you are purchasing since if capacity is unavailable for a region, you will not be able to purchase RI in that region.
+* Before purchasing, please check if the RI is supported for the region you are purchasing since if capacity is unavailable for a region, you will not be able to purchase RI in that region
-Reserved Instance for Pay-As-You-Go is **not** available in the following countries: Brazil, India, China, Taiwan, Russia, Korea, Argentina, Hong Kong, Indonesia,  Liechtenstein,  Malaysia, Mexico, Saudi Arabia, South Africa, Turkey.<br>
+* Reserved Instance for Pay-As-You-Go is **not** available in the following countries: Brazil, India, China, Taiwan, Russia, Korea, Argentina, Hong Kong, Indonesia,  Liechtenstein,  Malaysia, Mexico, Saudi Arabia, South Africa, Turkey.
-Refer [Products available by region](https://azure.microsoft.com/global-infrastructure/services/) to learn more
+* Refer to [Products available by region](https://azure.microsoft.com/global-infrastructure/services/) to learn more

-Additionally if you see a credit card failure, please verify if:
+* If you see a credit card failure, please verify if:

 	* You have sufficient funds
 	* You are using a valid Payment instrument<br>
-* Virtual machines purchase experience available [here](https://docs.microsoft.com/azure/virtual-machines/windows/prepay-reserved-vm-instances).
+	* Virtual machines purchase experience available [here](https://docs.microsoft.com/azure/virtual-machines/windows/prepay-reserved-vm-instances)
-* Determine the VM size for a customer’s Azure reservation [here](https://docs.microsoft.com/partner-center/azure-usage).
+	* Determine the VM size for a customer’s Azure reservation [here](https://docs.microsoft.com/partner-center/azure-usage)
-* SQL purchase experience available [here](https://docs.microsoft.com/azure/sql-database/sql-database-reserved-capacity).
+	* SQL purchase experience available [here](https://docs.microsoft.com/azure/sql-database/sql-database-reserved-capacity)

 ### **CSP Purchase Experience**

 CSP customers can only purchase reservations through their partners.
 RI can be purchased by Partners from both the Partner Center Portal and Ibiza.

 ### **Create a Reservation**

 * Click **Create a resource** or **More Services**
 * Search for Reservations or navigate to **Reserved VM Instances** under the **Compute** category.
-Click **Create**
+Click **Create**.
-* Fill in the **Create reservation** template to reserve VMs.
+* Fill in the **Create reservation** template to reserve VMs
 * After all information has been entered, the cost will be automatically calculated.
 Cost summary will have pre-tax with comparison to original and discounted price.
 * Click **Purchase** to complete the reservation

-### **Fields needed to create a Reservation:**
+### **Fields needed to create a Reservation**

-* Name - Friendly name for the Reservation Instance.
+* Name - Friendly name for the Reservation Instance
-* Subscription - This field is used to capture the subscription's PI to purchase Reservations.
+* Subscription - This field is used to capture the subscription's PI to purchase Reservations
-* Scope - The target where the VMs will get the benefit of RI.
+* Scope - The target where the VMs will get the benefit of RI
-* Single - Only VMs running in the selected subscription will receive the RI benefit.
+* Single - Only VMs running in the selected subscription will receive the RI benefit
-* Shared - All the VMs (up to the purchased RI amount) will receive the benefit under the account.
+* Shared - All the VMs (up to the purchased RI amount) will receive the benefit under the account
-* Location/Region - Region where benefit VMs are deployed.
+* Location/Region - Region where benefit VMs are deployed
-* VM Size - Size of VMs to receive benefit.
+* VM Size - Size of VMs to receive benefit
-* VM Instance Flexibility - This will apply the Reservation discount to other VM sizes in the same VM group.
+* VM Instance Flexibility - This will apply the Reservation discount to other VM sizes in the same VM group
-* Capacity Priority - This reserves the data center capacity for your deployments.
+* Capacity Priority - This reserves the data center capacity for your deployments
-* Term - Reservation Duration (1 or 3 year).
+* Term - Reservation Duration (1 or 3 year)
-* Quantity - Number of VMs that will receive benefit.
+* Quantity - Number of VMs that will receive benefit

 ### **Discounted subscription and offer types**

 Reservation discounts apply to the following eligible subscriptions and offer types.
 Resources that run in a subscription with other offer types don't receive the reservation discount.

 1. Enterprise agreement (offer numbers: MS-AZR-0017P or MS-AZR-0148P)